What is a model?

 a system of postulates, data, and inferences presented as a mathematical description of an entity or state of affairs

 Basically, models are a bunch of assumptions that represent a real system as a mathematical model1.
 Most of the people reading this post are very familiar with building models, even if they don’t recognize them as models.
-The most widely used modeling tool out there is actually Microsoft Excel with roughly 750 million users globally.
+The most widely used modelling tool out there is actually Microsoft Excel with roughly 750 million users globally.
 Excel is used to create representations of real systems in a grid format.

 Microsoft Excel is a great tool, no question about that2, but anyone who has created larger models with Excel knows the pain you end up in as soon as you start to force more dimensions than the basic two that the grid provides.
 For example, you can easily model a warehouse where columns are different products and the rows are time periods.
 You can also to some degree model warehouse resupplies, with functions inside the cells, but as soon as you add stochasticity (for instance demand that fluctuates in a random fashion), Excel becomes very difficult to use - if not impossible.